 When To Visit Padar Island

 Going early will also help with the heat.
-Temperatures in Komodo National Park swell after 9am and the humidity makes it difficult to breathe.
+Temperatures in Komodo National Park increase after 9am and the humidity makes it difficult to breathe.

-Another reason why you should plan your trip for the morning is that the ocean becomes VERY choppy in the afternoon.
+Another reason why you should plan your trip for the morning is that the ocean becomes VERY choppy in the afternoon with strong currents.

 The route from Labuan Bajo to Padar Island is nearly impossible to traverse after 11am.
 Tour companies actually refuse to bring tourists out after a specific time due to safety concerns.